rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ![JWT token](assets/admin-token-signed-sym-key.png)

-### Use Case 2 Monitoring agent accessing management REST api
+### Monitoring agent accessing management REST api

 We may have a monitoring agent such as Prometheus accessing RabbitMQ management REST api; or other type of agent checking the health of RabbitMQ.
 Because it is not an end user, or human, we refer to it as a *service account*.
 This *service account* could be our `mgt_api_client` client we created in UAA with the `monitoring` *user tag*.